BenNeise/bennneise.github.io/_posts/2013-11-27-remove-machines-from-view-adam-database-with-powershell.markdown

     Remove-StuckVDIMachineFromAdamDatabase -Computer "Desktop01"

     .EXAMPLE
-    Removes each of an array of computernames passed as an argument
+    Removes each of an array of computer names passed as an argument

     Remove-StuckVDIMachineFromAdamDatabase $arrRogueEntries